document-capture/iban-vendor-identification/README.md

 The code will be unregularly maintained or updated.
 ## Remark ##
-You can use this code as it is, without any warranty or support by us, [TRASER Software GmbH] (https://traser-software.de/ "TRASER Software") and [Continia Software A/S](https://www.continia.com "Continia Software").
+You can use this code as it is, without any warranty or support by us, [TRASER Software GmbH](https://traser-software.de/ "TRASER Software") and [Continia Software A/S](https://www.continia.com "Continia Software").
 You can use the IBAN vendor-identification on your own risk.